 The above was for a public showing of the documentary at Cabrillo College back on June 5, 2008, including a presentation by and Q&A with the Cabrillo Student Senate Textbook Committee, but you can also watch it right here!
 Educate yourself about this important issue, which has been getting more critical every year!

 p.s.
-The Textbook Committee and friends were also responsible for setting up the Textbooks 4 Change web site, which donates a percentage of online textbook purchases to either The Courage Campaign (online organizing for full LGBT equality) or Special Delivery San Diego (delivering meals to people living with AIDS, cancer, and other critical illnesses), at no added cost to the buyer.
+The Textbook Committee and friends were also responsible for setting up the Textbooks 4 Change web site, which donates a percentage of online textbook purchases to either The Courage Campaign (online organizing for full LGBT equality), Special Delivery San Diego (delivering meals to people living with AIDS, cancer, and other critical illnesses), or Project Pueblo (providing adequate shelter, clean water, electricity, and community resources to disadvantaged residents of the Navajo Nation while fighting against poverty and social injustice), at no added cost to the buyer.
 You don’t have to be a Cabrillo student to use this site — anyone needing textbooks can buy them through Textbooks 4 Change to help make the world a better place, at again, no additional cost.